auri222/Time-tracking-dashboard-HTML-CSS-JavaScript/README.md

 }
 ```

 ### Continued development

-Build this project using ReactJS.
+- Build this project using ReactJS.
+- Approach the mobile-first flow

 ### Useful resources